billm/emu6502/README.md

 ## Thanks
 Many thanks to Dennis Felsing for NimES (<https://github.com/def-/nimes>) from which I took much inspiration and code.
+A huge shout out goes to Art Green who provided me with many 6502 resources and his own wealth of knowledge on the processor.

 ## License